 The town owns and operates approximately 1,900 kilometres of roadways and 122 signalized intersections.
 Heavy truck traffic is restricted on some roads.
 Open the following maps for details:

 The town is responsible for crossing guards, traffic signals, street signs and pavement markings.
 To ensure that the local roadway network operates as safely and efficiently as possible, a periodic review of key traffic characteristics such as volumes, levels of service, collisions and operating speeds is performed to monitor performance levels and identify problem areas.

 A Signalized Intersection Level of Service (LOS) review is used as a first step to review traffic operations to determine whether a location is operating at acceptable levels during the critical afternoon peak hour of travel.
-View the Signalized Intersection LOS Map (pdf, 273 kB) for LOS information for the peak afternoon hours at a number of intersections.
+Open the 2017 Signalized Intersection LOS Map (pdf) for LOS information for the peak afternoon hours at a number of intersections.

-Traffic speeds at various locations in Oakville are measured through the speed studies program.
-This program typically involves 60 to 70 studies per year and is based mainly on reports of speeding from the public.
-The Speed Studies Summary Map (pdf, 532 kB) shows current speed study information.
-This information often feeds into the town’s Traffic Calming program.
+Traffic speeds at various locations in Oakville are measured through the speed survey program.
+This program typically involves 150 surveys per year and is based mainly on reports of speeding from the public.

 Traffic calming is a measure available to the town that can be used to mitigate speeding in instances where higher speeds have been observed and conventional methods of speed deterrence, such as enforcement and education, have not been effective.
 Some traffic calming examples include radar speed display signs, speed cushions, and raised barrier medians.
 For additional information on traffic calming visit the Traffic Calming program page.